Living with fat around your midsection can be a risk factor for several chronic conditions, including cancer and heart disease (

-Here are 30 science-backed methods to help you reach your goal of a flat stomach.
+Here are 29 science-backed methods to help you lose extra belly fat.

-One popular approach is to reduce your daily intake by 500–1,000 calories to expect to lose approximately 1–2 pounds (0.5–1 kg) per week (
+One popular approach is to reduce your daily intake by 500–750 calories, which can help you lose approximately 1–2 pounds (0.5–1 kg) per week (

 That being said, restricting your calorie intake too much can be counterproductive and harmful to your health.

-Bottom Line: Eating too few calories may slow your metabolic rate, even in the long term.
+Eating too few calories may slow your metabolism and cause negative health effects.
 Therefore, it is important not to restrict calories too much or for too long.

 Soluble fibers absorb large quantities of water and slow down the passing of food through the digestive tract.